 Under contract to TAFT Entertainment/Arlington Television, Steve was challenged to develop a new vehicle for first-run-off-network cartoons.
 He conceived, wrote, produced and directed the “PLASTICMAN COMEDY-ADVENTURE SHOW”...130 half-hours which aired daily in national syndication for five years.

-For USA Productions produced and Whiting produced and directed for television the San Jose Basho Sumo Tournament.
+For USA Productions, Whiting produced and directed for television the San Jose Basho Sumo Tournament.
 It was the first accredited Sumo Wrestling event ever held outside Japan and its coverage was seen across America on Sportschannel America and on Prime Ticket affiliated stations.
 It was seen throughout Asia on Prime International.

 The State of the World Forum was a live telecast from Masonic Auditorium in San Francisco.
 It culminated in a panel discussion between Gorbachev, Thatcher and President Bush, which was seen around the world.
 Steve was charged with satellite transmission coordination and talent stage direction of the historic, world-wide event.